nickpourazima/rotary-phone-audio-guestbook/README.md

 - The rotary dialer is a bit more complex to set up, you need a pull up resistor connected between the F screw terminal and 5V on the rpi and the other end on GPIO 23. #TODO: Diagram

 ## Troubleshooting

+### Configuring Hook Type

+If you find that the behaviors for hanging up and lifting the phone are reversed, it's likely that the `hook_type` in `config.yaml` is incorrectly set.
+Ensure that it matches your phone's hook switch type (NC or NO).

 ### Verify default audio interface